arangodb/docs/3.10/use-cases.md

 Reduce downtime by connecting and visualizing network, infrastructure, and code.
 Network devices and how they interconnect can naturally be modeled as a graph.
-Traversal algorithm let you explore the routes between different nodes, with the option to stop at subnet boundaries or to take things like the connection bandwidth into account when path-finding.
+Traversal algorithms let you explore the routes between different nodes, with the option to stop at subnet boundaries or to take things like the connection bandwidth into account when path-finding.